enonic/enonic/xp/features/multi-dimension.md

 ## ContentService.pushToDimension
 * Variation of publish
 * 1 - Create branch if necessary
 * 2 - result = PushToDimensionCommand //Slightly different from PublishContentCommand.
 Should commit differently.
-No PENDING_DELETE special behaviour.
+Different behaviour for PENDING_DELETE.
 Should return also the versionId for the results
 * 3 - For each result, nodeService.createVariant

+# Warning

+* Special case of PENDING_DELETE